-1. Friends who go to Italy and bring you back giant pieces of incredible parmigiana cheese.
-You know who you are, and I love you madly.
+- Friends who go to Italy and bring you back giant pieces of incredible parmigiana cheese.
+You know who you are, and giant hugs to you.

-Okay, now that we have that straight, here’s what comes next.
-Get a nice pile of very thin-sliced ham, and a loaf of sourdough bread.
-Lately I have been sending the Southern husband to our local Panera, because let’s face it, they make an AWESOME sourdough baguette, and I’m all about the path of least resistance on a Wednesday night.
-Slice it on the diagonal in 1/2 inch slices (so that you get nice big slices), and brush both sides with olive oil.
+Get a nice pile of very thin-sliced ham (just ask at your deli counter and they will slice it nice and paper thin for you).
+Take your loaf of scrumptious bread and slice it on the diagonal in 1/2 inch slices (so that you get nice big slices), and brush both sides with olive oil.
 Now comes one of the most critical parts of this sandwich, which is The Grilling Of The Bread.
-Every summer I get completely fixated on something grill-wise (last year it was grilled buttermilk rosemary chicken and the summer before it was grilled pizza), and this summer, I am all about grilling bread.
+I am all about grilling bread.
 There’s something about that slightly charred grill taste that just makes my heart beat faster.
 You ARE going to have that moment where you think, is this really worth turning on the grill?
 Just to grill a few pieces of bread?

 Once you have your bread all nice and crusty, you are five minutes from heaven.
 Slather on some raspberry jam (or cherry, or strawberry.
 Anything red is pretty much perfect.)
 Layer on some thin-sliced ham, and then some parmesan that you have shaved with your handy vegetable peeler.
 Hold it up to your nose and inhale deeply…sweet and salty and slightly grill-smelling, and then open wide and take a crunchy/salty/sweet bite.

 - Sourdough or other hearty bread, sliced 1/4 to 1/2 inch thick